meavia-jing/sBlot/README.md

 # sBlot - plotting for sBayes
- This package provide plotting functions for the project Sbayes
+ This package provide plotting functions for the project sBayes